 This is one of our favorite tires for the Ford Mustang.
 It not only looks good, but it performs just as well while still costing less.

+The Bridgestone Potenza RE980AS tires is another example of the best tires for Mustang.
 Bridgestone is one of the most trusted brands in the tire world.
 We personally like Bridgestone rubber but are often swayed by cheaper tire choices, but that shouldn’t be the case.
 But if only Bridgestone tires were less expensive, we’ll choose it over more exotic tire brands.

 However, the Bridgestone Potenza RE980AS is not as expensive as the Michelin and Continental.
 It’s also not the most stylish choice, too, but don’t let noise-optimized asymmetric tread pattern fool you.
-While this tire has the DNA of a touring tire, it provides the grip levels of a summer tire.
+While this Ford Mustang tires has the DNA of a touring tire, it provides the grip levels of a summer tire.
 The Potenza RE980AS is engineered to meet the demands of sports cars and sporty coupes looking for high-speed endurance and year-round handling.

 This tire comes with chamfered lateral slots to improve the contact patch.
 The treads are equipped with full-depth 3D sipes that interlock to maintain tread stability.
 This feature improves handling, traction, and stability in all-weather driving.
 As the sipes lock together, more rubber is touching the pavement.
 This also means better and stronger braking.